 At the end of the challenge, all teams will be ranked based on the objective evaluation above.
 The top three performing teams of each task will receive award certificates.
 At the same time, by submitting a 4-page overview paper (plus 1-page reference) to ACM MM'19, all accepted submissions are eligible for the conference’s grand challenge award competition.

 Organization team: Xindi Shang, Donglin Di, Junbin Xiao and Tat-Seng Chua.

-For general information or inquiry about the challenge, please contact:
+For registration and general information about the challenge, please contact: